Venice, a city like no other, is a labyrinth of canals, bridges, and architectural wonders where for many it’s an actual pleasure to get lost.

 To dig more into the historical importance of this area, there’s no better way than doing it in front of a glass of wine and some ‘cicchetti’.

-To do that, join this 2.5-Hour Street Food Tour (with a local guide).
-You’ll explore the Rialto Market area and sample the traditional food of Venice on a small group 2.5-hour walking tour with a local guide.
+To do that, I recommend that you join this 2.5-Hour Street Food Tour (with a local guide).
+You’ll explore the Rialto Market area and sample some of the most traditional food in Venice on a small group 2.5-hour walking tour with a knowledgeable guide.

 La Fenice Theatre (Teatro La Fenice) is a prestigious opera theatre and one of the most important in the world.